 For the sake of argument, let's say that $45 of the difference above in savings was due to less usage of the air conditioning in 2010 versus 2008.
-That big old compressor which drives your refrigeration unit (my system is energy star), still takes a fair amount of power.
+That big old compressor that drives your refrigeration unit (my system is an Energy Star), still takes a fair amount of power.
 According to my power company, I was averaging about $5 per day on AC.
-In fact $130 was estimated to be the amount attributed to cooling for July 2010, so that averaged out to slightly less than $5.00 a day.
-This would result in a calculation of about 9 more assumed days AC usage in July 2008, and that is in the ball park of our experience (referenced bills).
+In fact, $130 was estimated to be the amount attributed to cooling for July 2010, so that averaged out to slightly less than $5.00 a day.
+This would result in a calculation of about 9 more assumed days of AC usage in July 2008, and that is in the ballpark of our experience (referenced bills).
 That means that there are about $15 of unexplained savings for 2010 over 2008.

 Our usage was static for everything else.
 The oven, refrigerator, garage door, stove, dishwater, and water heater were all used the same way.
 So by my way of thinking, the house power for lighting was the welcomed change in power usage.
 I had no modifications to the home that would impact power usage.